PatChizzy/PatChizzy/README.md

 - 😄 Pronouns: She/her
 - ⚡ Fun fact: Prefered name is Chizoba and I might be obsessed with learning
-- 🔭 I’m currently advancing my machine learning skill with big data and MLOps, thanks to KaggleX

 <details open>